-But if you’re not used to seeing subtitles on videos online, you’re probably accustomed to seeing them on movies from time to time.
-And there, they tend to look a little bit different.
-Movie subtitles will often use a distinctive yellow text style, without a gray background behind it.
+But when you see subtitles in movies, they tend to look a little bit different.
+Movie subtitles will often use a distinctive yellow text style, without any background behind them.
 If you want to imitate that exact subtitle style, you’ll need to use a subtitling tool that allows you to customize your captions’ font, size, color, and background style.
 Here’s how to do all that and more using Kapwing.

 Step 1: Upload your video to the Kapwing Studio

 Step 3: Make your subtitles yellow, Helvetica Medium, with a black outline